 If you do have a case, we will help settle it outside of court or represent you in court.
 Contact us to discuss your claim.

 The medical compensation you will receive for damages caused by medical malpractice is usually awarded as a single lump sum payment that's intended to cover past, present and future expenses, and to compensate for the loss and harm you have suffered.

 Your medical malpractice compensation can cover expenses including:

 - direct medical expenses

 - medical and domestic assistance.

-Compensation can also cover loss of income and future earning capacity, as well as payment in acknowledgement of pain and suffering.
-The value of the medical negligence claim is known as the quantum.
+Your compensation can also cover loss of income and future earning capacity, as well as payment in acknowledgement of pain and suffering.

-If you think you have experienced medical malpractice, talk to us today to find out how we can help you.
+If you think you’ve experienced negligence or malpractice, contact us today to find out how we can help you.

 In order to make a medical malpractice negligence claim, you will need to:

 - Contact Maurice Blackburn to speak with our medical negligence team.